yrizos/yrizos.com/themes/template/content/posts/post-8.md

 When we prioritize nurturing our connections, we build networks of support that enrich our lives and create opportunities for mutual growth and contribution.

+Elements of strong relationships:

+- Mutual respect and understanding
+- Consistent communication and presence
+- Genuine interest in each other's wellbeing
+- Willingness to work through challenges together

+Daily practices to strengthen relationships:

+1. Send a message just to check in
+2. Listen actively when others speak
+3. Show appreciation for small things
+4. Be present during shared time
+5. Offer support when someone needs it